ballerina-platform/ballerina-dev-website/swan-lake/learn/calling-java-code-from-ballerina.md

 >**Note:** This section assumes that you have already read [Structuring Ballerina Code](/learn/structuring-ballerina-code/).

-When you compile a Ballerina program with `ballerina build`, the compiler creates an executable JAR file and when you compile a Ballerina module with `ballerina build -c`, the compiler creates a BALO file.
+When you compile a Ballerina program with `bal build`, the compiler creates an executable JAR file and when you compile a Ballerina module with `bal build -c`, the compiler creates a BALO file.
 In both cases, the Ballerina compiler produces self-contained archives.
 There are situations in which you need to package JAR files with these archives.
 The most common example would be packing the corresponding JDBC driver.

 There are two kinds of Ballerina packages:
 1. Produces executable programs
 	* Contains a default root module and one or more Ballerina modules.
 	* The default root module has a `main` method and/or one or more services.
-	* Build the package with `ballerina build`.
+	* Build the package with `bal build`.
 2. Produces Ballerina library modules
 	* Contains one or more Ballerina library modules with at least one exported module.
-	* Build the modules with `ballerina build -c`.
+	* Build the modules with `bal build -c`.
 	* Usually, the compiled library modules are pushed to Ballerina central.

 How you package JAR files with compiled archives is the same in both kinds of packages.
 Therefore, a sample Ballerina package, which produces an executable is used here.